The oldest lie about God??

-Imagine a man named Frank who had lived his entire life inside a cave.
-One day he steps outside and begins to observe the world around him.
+Imagine a man, named Frank, who had lived his entire life inside a cave.

 He sees that in nature there are powers, some stronger than others.

 The greatest among animals is the lion; it eats all the other animals, and none are above it.
-It is great.

-Soon he learns something else: the lion gets hungry.
-And when it does, it eats other men.
-So, he learns to fear it.
+Then he learns something else, the lion gets hungry.
+And when it does, it eats other men like him.

 To avoid becoming the lion’s next meal, Frank brings it food.
 A rabbit today, another tomorrow.
 Feeding the creature becomes a ritual offering.
 A sacrifice.